gdsbook/book/notebooks/10_clustering_and_regionalization.md

 number of observations to be clustered.
 Each cluster is given a unique label, and these labels are mapped.
-Using the clusters' profile and label, the map of labels can be interpreted to get a sense of the spatial distribution of sociodemographic traits.
+Using the clusters' profile and label, the map of labels can be interpreted to get a sense of the spatial distribution of socio-demographic traits.
 The power of (geodemographic) clustering comes from taking statistical variation across several dimensions and compressing it into a single categorical one that we can visualize through a map.
 To demonstrate the variety of approaches in clustering, we will show two